BL0CK-X/api-developer-program/README.md

 ## Support

+If you need support, <a href="https://dashboard.blockchainapi.com/#contact">contact us</a>!

 ## How To Contribute

-Ways to help this project
+Ways to help this project and help the marketplace grow!
-- Languages
+- Contribute to this repository so people can easily compile and deploy in more languages!
+- Create a sick API and make a ton of money!

 ## Status of the Developer Program

-Private beta — there are specific aspects still in development.
-Wanted to get feedback try to get it work now
+We are currently in a semi-private beta.
+This means that it is publicly accessible, but I am not widely announcing its availability to our users just yet.

+I am currently contacting specific users who have expressed interest in this program.